Bristol-made BBC hot air balloon to fly again after restoration

 The orange and red globe, made in Bristol by Cameron Balloons, featured on BBC One's idents for five years.

-It was inflated for the first time in decades in March and has been restored by brothers Liam and Daniel Whitelock to make it ready to be flown at the upcoming Midlands Air Festival.
+It was inflated for the first time in decades in March and has been restored by brothers Liam and Daniel Whitelock to make it ready to be flown at the Midlands Air Festival.

 Daniel said: "It's quite surreal because when I was a child I remember it on telly."

-The brothers, who have about 60 balloons as part of Bristol Balloon Collectors, have been returning the balloon to its former glory with work including retouching its paintwork.
+The brothers, who have about 60 balloons as part of Bristol Balloon Collectors, have been returning the balloon to its former glory, including retouching its paintwork.

 Liam said that the balloon had "lasted pretty well, it all feels good".